Karol Świderski: Charlotte FC

-On 26 January 2022, Charlotte FC announced the signing of Karol Świderski from PAOK to a Designated Player contract through the 2025 season with an option for 2026.
-The 25-year-old Polish international will occupy an international roster slot on the club’s inaugural roster.
+On 26 January 2022, Charlotte FC announced the signing of Świderski from PAOK to a Designated Player contract through the 2025 season with an option for 2026.
+The 25-year-old Polish international occupied an international roster slot on the club’s inaugural roster.

+Loan to Hellas Verona

+On 1 February 2024, Świderski went back to Europe to join Serie A club Hellas Verona on loan until the end of the year, with an option to make the move permanent.
+Following the season's end, Świderski returned to Charlotte in early July.

+Panathinaikos

+On 23 January 2025, Świderski returned to Greece, signing a three-and-a-half-year deal with Panathinaikos for a reported fee of €2 million.

 International career

 U-18

 Świderski was chosen in March 2015 by the Polish U-18 national team coach Rafał Janas to play in the LFF U-18 Federation Cup.
 He made his debut in the winner's match against Georgia, which Poland won 1–0. Świderski played again and scored his first goal in the 9th minute against Latvia, where they drew 1–1.

 U-19

-Świderski made his debut for the U-19 team on 5 September 2015 in a friendly against Wales, which ended in a 1–1 draw.
-He played two friendlies against Slovenia, scoring both the goals in the first match, which ended in a 2–2 draw.
-He was successful in the U-19 European Championship qualifier in Cyprus against Bulgaria, Cyprus and Luxembourg, scoring 3 goals.
+Świderski debuted for the U-19 team on 5 September 2015 in a friendly match against Wales, which ended in a 1–1 draw.
+He played two more friendly matches against Slovenia, scoring both the goals in the first match, which ended in a 2–2 draw. Świderski was successful in the U-19 European Championship qualifier in Cyprus against Bulgaria, Cyprus and Luxembourg, scoring three goals.